Rational maps with smooth degenerate Herman rings: Introduction

 \subsection{Idea of the proofs}

 The proof of Theorem \ref{thm:main-1} is based on two main ingredients: a perturbation lemma in Avila-Buff-Ch\'{e}ritat's construction of smooth Siegel disks (see Lemma \ref{lem:ABC04}) and a standard quasiconformal surgery which turns Siegel disks to Herman rings.
-We ``paste" two quadratic Siegel polynomials $P_\alpha$ and $P_{-\alpha}$ together such that the resulting cubic rational map $Q_\alpha$ has a fixed Herman ring and is not a Blaschke product by destorying the symmetry, where $P_{\alpha}(z):=e^{2\pi\ii\alpha}z+z^2$ with $\alpha\in\R\setminus\Q$.
-By choosing a suitable sequence $(\alpha_n)_{n\geqslant 0}$ of irrational numbers such that the conformal radius of the Siegel disk of $P_{\alpha_n}$ decreases strictly to a positive number and that $\alpha_n\to\alpha'$ as $n\to\infty$, we prove that the limit cubic rational map $Q_{\alpha'}$ cannot keep any spherical circle invariant and has a smooth degenerate Herman ring.
+We ``paste" two quadratic Siegel polynomials $P_\alpha$ and $P_{-\alpha}$ together such that the resulting cubic rational map $Q_\alpha$ has a fixed Herman ring and is not a Blaschke product, by destroying the symmetry, where $P_{\alpha}(z):=e^{2\pi\ii\alpha}z+z^2$ with $\alpha\in\R\setminus\Q$.
+By choosing a suitable sequence $(\alpha_n)_{n\geqslant 0}$ of irrational numbers such that the conformal radius of the Siegel disk of $P_{\alpha_n}$ decreases strictly to a positive number and that $\alpha_n\to\alpha'$ as $n\to\infty$, where $\alpha'\in\R\setminus\Q$, we prove that the limit cubic rational map $Q_{\alpha'}$ cannot keep any spherical circle invariant and has a smooth degenerate Herman ring.
+Moreover, the construction leads to $\alpha'$ being a Brjuno number.

 There are two crucial points in the proof: the first is the continuity of the surgery and the second is the convergence of smooth Jordan curves in the Herman rings as we take limit (the conformal modulus of the Herman ring tends to zero).
 To prove the continuity of the surgery, we need to prove the convergence of a sequence of Beltrami coefficients.
 To this end, we use a result of Buff and Ch\'{e}ritat \cite{BC12} to control the loss of area of quadratic filled-in Julia sets (see Lemma \ref{lem:control-loss}).
 In particular, all the irrational numbers need to be chosen as sufficiently high type.
 For the second crucial point, we consider the convergence of smooth curves in the Fr\'{e}chet space $C^\infty(\R/\Z,\C)$, which consists of all $C^\infty$-function from $\R/\Z$ to $\C$.
-This is inspired from \cite{ABC04}.
+This is inspired by \cite{ABC04}.

 The smooth degenerate Herman ring in Theorem \ref{thm:main-1} divides the Riemann sphere into two Jordan disks in which the limit cubic rational map $Q_{\alpha'}$ is proved to be quasiconformally conjugate to the quadratic Siegel polynomial $P_{\alpha'}$ and $P_{-\alpha'}$ respectively.
 By choosing the sequence $(\alpha_n)_{n\geqslant 0}$ of irrational numbers suitably, we can control the area of the Julia set of $P_{\alpha'}$ without affecting Theorem \ref{thm:main-1}.
 In particular, there exists an irrational number $\alpha'$ and a cubic rational map $Q_{\alpha'}$ such that Theorems \ref{thm:main-1} and \ref{thm:main-2} hold at the same time.